coder/docs/environments/editors.md

 > If you need a valid license to run your IDE locally, you'll also need one to
 > run it in Coder.

+### System requirements

+For the best possible experience it is recommended to run the editor in an environment with:
+- at least 8 Gb of RAM
+- a CPU with at least 4 cores

 ### Known Issues

 - Window dragging behavior can misalign with mouse movements